 This Website Will Embrace Failure

 In a 16th century play known as “The Tragical History of the Life and Death of Dr. Faustus,” an angel was depicted with a devil to provide competing choices.
 I used to be terrified that when I provided advice to an athlete, I’d be wrong.
 The first time I was called the Beta Angel, it was by a young 5.14 climber named Christian who was always terrified he’d turn around and I’d be there watching.
 I’m still scared sometimes.
 I still ask myself how others view me and then strive to be my perception of some sort of ideal representation of a coach.
 I can’t help it – I want to be thought of as a “great” coach.
-But this website cannot just be about my successes, or even learning.
-There are two reasons why this website should be about experimentation and failure:
+But this website cannot just be about my successes.
+Here are my arguments for why we as a community need to emphasize experimentation and failure:

-- Second, not everything I do here is going to be perfect.
+- This is the approach we need to take with climbing.
+As a result, not everything I do here is going to be perfect.
 After surveying most rock climbing research out there, I’m left with the unmistakable conclusion that we still have a lot left to learn.
-In the words of a friend of mine: ‘There are coaches out there who are ahead of the research.’
+Or as Doug Hunter, co-author of The Self-Coached Climber, said to me over the phone one day: “There are coaches out there who are ahead of the research.”
 I want to be one of those coaches.
 This means I’ll need to take chances and occasionally get things wrong.
-And that’s ok.
+And that’s okay.
 Call me out on it.
 Be civil, but absolutely tell me why you think I don’t have things quite right.
 I want to learn, but to do that I may have to be a little controversial.

 In a recent meme I came across about the movie The Incredibles, the author amusingly describes how Edna’s (a character who designs superhero costumes) confidence is a natural evolution of making a cape which allegedly led to the death of a superhero.
 Allow me this small bit of paraphrased plagiarism as I channel my inner Edna to cope with the consequences of my own making: “The thing is, I need to be confident.
 I need to be THE BEST so that the tragedies of my past don’t happen again.
 I make choices.
 And the choices are the reason that repercussions – sometimes funny, sometimes not so funny – happen.
 I need to be better than I was, better than I am, so I set these standards for myself.”
 So yes, I have the confidence to make radical suggestions, and sometimes those will lead to failure.